Gabriel Nowak

-Gabriel Nowak (born July 26, 1986 in Rybnik) is a Polish footballer who most recently played for Kotwica Kołobrzeg.
+Gabriel Nowak (born 26 July 1986) is a Polish former professional footballer who played as a midfielder.

 Career

 Club

 In summer 2008, he was loaned to GKS Katowice on a one-year deal.

 In July 2009, he signed a two-year contract with GKS Katowice.

-In January 2011, he joined Górnik Zabrze on a three and a half year contract.
+In January 2011, he joined Górnik Zabrze on a three-and-a-half-year contract.